May 2026 ICELAND PHOTOGRAPHY and SUSTAINABILITY TOUR: Come learn how photography can change how you see the world…

 • Many Icelanders believe in elves and trolls – adding to the magic and wonder of this mystical country and culture.

-• You can swim outdoors in hot springs all year round: something we will experience.
+• You can swim outdoors in hot springs all year round: something we may experience.

 • About 11% of Iceland is covered in glaciers, including the 3rd largest glacier in the world – Vatnajokull.